IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - "description" was a single string and now it is an array of strings.
 - "citation" was an array of strings and now it is an array of objects.

 Both forms are valid according to Google's Structured Data Testing Tool at https://search.google.com/structured-data/testing-tool .
 Schema.org JSON-LD is an evolving standard that permits a great deal of flexibility.
 For example, https://schema.org/docs/gs.html#schemaorg_expected indicates that even when objects are expected, it's ok to just use text.
-As with all metadata export formats, we will try to keep the Schema.org JSON-LD format your Dataverse installation emits backward-compatible to made integrations more stable, despite the flexibility that's afforded by the standard.
+As with all metadata export formats, we will try to keep the Schema.org JSON-LD format backward-compatible to make integrations more stable, despite the flexibility that's afforded by the standard.

 The standard has further evolved into a format called Croissant.
 For details, see :ref:`schema.org-head` in the Admin Guide.